aosabook/500lines/data-store/chapter.md

 DBDB provides a simple example of how a database works.
-It will help inform your use of other database from performance, crash recovery, and durability[^durability] perspectives.
+It will help inform your use of other databases from performance, crash recovery, and durability[^durability] perspectives.